Josh Lowe Player Props: Rays vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 19th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings compiled by the Pirates pitching staff ranks 16th in the league.

-- Pirates pitchers combine to give up the fourth-fewest home runs in baseball (24 total, 0.8 per game).
+- Pirates pitchers combine to give up the fifth-fewest home runs in baseball (26 total, 0.8 per game).

-- The Pirates will send Keller (3-0) to the mound to make his seventh start of the season.
-He is 3-0 with a 3.53 ERA and 40 strikeouts in 35 2/3 innings pitched.
+- Velasquez makes the start for the Pirates, his seventh of the season.
+He is 4-2 with a 3.06 ERA and 32 strikeouts in 32 1/3 innings pitched.

-- In his last time out on Thursday against the Los Angeles Dodgers, the right-hander threw six innings, giving up two earned runs while surrendering five hits.
+- The righty last pitched on Saturday against the Washington Nationals, when he threw six scoreless innings while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.